tahoe-lafs/magic-folder/docs/invites.rst

 Finalizing the Invite
 ~~~~~~~~~~~~~~~~~~~~~

-Once Alice receives Bob's reply message Alice adds Bob to the Collective.
+Once Desktop receives Laptop's reply message Desktop adds Laptop to the Collective.

-Alice writes a new entry into the "Collective" pointing to Bob's provided Personal read-capability.
+Desktop writes a new entry into the "Collective" pointing to Laptop's provided Personal read-capability.
-In this case, ``bob -> <Bob's Personal>``.
+In this case, ``laptop -> <Laptop's Personal>``.

-Alice sends a final message to Bob, either ``{"success": true, "petname": "bob"}`` or ``{"success": false, "error": "the reason"}`` before closing the wormhole.
+Desktop sends a final message to Laptop, either ``{"success": true, "petname": "laptop"}`` or ``{"success": false, "error": "the reason"}`` before closing the wormhole.

 This concludes the invitation process.
-All other participants will discover Bob when they next poll the Collective via the read-capabilitiy they were given.
+All other participants will discover Laptop when they next poll the Collective via the read-capabilitiy they were given.

 Exchanged Messages